 2022-2023 Biennium.
-On June 30, 2021, Ohio Governor Mike DeWine signed Amended Substitute House Bill 110 ("HB 110"), which is the State budget for the 2022-2023 fiscal biennium and provides the State funding formula for Ohio schools for fiscal years 2022 and 2023.
+On June 30, 2021, Ohio Governor Mike DeWine signed Amended Substitute House Bill 110 ("HB 110"), which was the State budget for the 2022-2023 fiscal biennium and provided the State funding formula for Ohio schools for fiscal years 2022 and 2023.

-The school funding formula implemented by HB 110 (the "Fair School Funding Plan") changes how State funding for public schools is calculated and differs significantly from the prior formula.
-Under the Fair School Funding Plan, a per-pupil base cost will be computed for each school district based upon five cost components representing that district's costs in educating its students.
-The five cost components used for each district are (i) teacher base cost, (ii) student support base cost, (iii) leadership and accountability base cost, (iv) building leadership and operations base cost, and (v) athletic co-curricular activities base cost.
-The funding responsibility for each district's per-pupil base cost is allocated between the State and that district based upon a per-pupil local capacity amount that is determined uniquely for each district under the Fair School Funding Plan.
+The school funding formula implemented by HB 110 (the "Fair School Funding Plan") changed how State funding for public schools was calculated and differed significantly from the prior formula.
+Under the Fair School Funding Plan, a per-pupil base cost was computed for each school district based upon five cost components representing that district's costs in educating its students.
+The five cost components used for each district were (i) teacher base cost, (ii) student support base cost, (iii) leadership and accountability base cost, (iv) building leadership and operations base cost, and (v) athletic co-curricular activities base cost.
+The funding responsibility for each district's per-pupil base cost was allocated between the State and that district based upon a per-pupil local capacity amount that was determined uniquely for each district under the Fair School Funding Plan.
 The determination of each district's per-pupil local capacity amount considers the residents' income of that district and that district's property valuation.
-While the State's share of each district's per-pupil base cost is based on the district's per-pupil local capacity amount, no district's State share will be less than five percent.
+While the State's share of each district's per-pupil base cost was based on the district's per-pupil local capacity amount, no district's State share was less than five percent.

-In addition to the State's share of per-pupil base cost, a district's core foundation funding under the Fair School Funding Plan may also include targeted assistance funds (which are based on wealth and capacity as compared to other districts), special education and related services funding, funds for English learners and for economically disadvantaged and gifted students, and funds for career-technical education and associated services.
-HB 110 also provides for temporary transitional aid to certain districts for fiscal years 2022 and 2023.
+In addition to the State's share of per-pupil base cost, a district's core foundation funding under the Fair School Funding Plan also included targeted assistance funds (which were based on wealth and capacity as compared to other districts), special education and related services funding, funds for English learners and for economically disadvantaged and gifted students, and funds for career-technical education and associated services.
+HB 110 also provided for temporary transitional aid to certain districts for fiscal years 2022 and 2023.